 Likewise, plans with lower costs and more robust benefits will limit your providers.
 In addition, these plans will typically have more obstacles to seeing specialists and getting specific procedures.

 Referrals are needed before scheduling appointments with specialists, and a non-medical plan administrator decides which procedures are approved.
 These health maintenance organizations (HMOs) will provide more benefits and lower costs.
 Still, you trade off freedom of healthcare decisions to a point.

 With an HMO plan, you only have coverage in your service area.
 The only exception would be for an emergency.
 This can put you at risk when traveling.
 The benefit of HMO plans includes lower co-pays than the PPO plans and more plan extras such as dental care, vision, hearing coverage, and gym memberships.

-While most advertisements will boast 5-star rated plans, there are arguably more plans with low ratings.
-These low-rated plans typically have complaints and issues ranging from not covering procedures to poor customer service.
+While most advertisements will boast 5-star plans, there are arguably more plans with low ratings.
+Low-rated plans typically have complaints and issues ranging from not covering procedures to poor customer service.
 Some are even slow at paying claims.

 Similar to Original Medicare, these Medicare Advantage plans also have gaps in coverage that can represent high costs to a Medicare beneficiary.
 While it’s true that these plans limit the amount you can spend annually and have fixed co-pays for most services.
 Some expensive items and services have the same cost share as Original Medicare.

 Medical equipment is one of the most expensive items you can run into.
 Nearly every Medicare Advantage plan will have a cost share of 20% for most durable medical equipment.
 These costly items range from a CPAP or oxygen machine to wheelchairs and mobility devices.